How to Upload Data to TraceBase

 After submission, a curator will keep a log of any changes they make for you to review and approve before the load.

 As with the previous steps, the validation process is designed to be self explanatory, so feel free to jump right in and start validating.
-If you'd like to know more, check out the 3 - How to Validate a Study Doc page.
+If you'd like to know more, see How to Validate a Study Doc.

 4. Submit - Organize your files and notify the curators